Java Web Service Server From Wsdl Example

 out.println("<p>" + sayHello("world") + "</p>");

-code follow.
-The code is located in the tut-install/examples/jaxws/hello-webclient/src/java/javaeetutorial/hello/ webclient/
+The significant parts of the HelloServlet code follow.
+The code is located in the tut-install/examples/jaxws/hello-webclient/src/java/javaeetutorial/hello/ webclient/ directory.

-package javaeetutorial.hello.webclient; import javaeetutorial.helloservice.endpoint.HelloService; import java.io.IOException; import java.io.PrintWriter; import javax.servlet.ServletException; import javax.servlet.annotation.WebServlet; import javax.servlet.http.HttpServlet; import javax.servlet.http.HttpServletRequest; import javax.servlet.http.HttpServletResponse; import javax.xml.ws.WebServiceRef; @WebServlet(name="HelloServlet", urlPatterns={"/HelloServlet"}) public class HelloServlet extends HttpServlet { @WebServiceRef(wsdlLocation = "http://localhost:8080/helloservice-war/HelloService?WSDL") private HelloService service; /** * Processes requests for both HTTP <code>GET</code> * and <code>POST</code> methods. * @param request servlet request * @param response servlet response * @throws ServletException if a servlet-specific error occurs * @throws IOException if an I/O error occurs */ protected void processRequest(HttpServletRequest request, HttpServletResponse response) throws ServletException, IOException { response.setContentType("text/html;charset=UTF-8"); try (PrintWriter out = response.getWriter()) { out.println("<html lang=\"en\">"); out.println("<head>"); out.println("<title>Servlet HelloServlet</title>"); out.println("</head>"); out.println("<body>"); out.println("<h1>Servlet HelloServlet at " + request.getContextPath () + "</h1>"); out.println("<p>" + sayHello("world") + "</p>"); out.println("</body>"); out.println("</html>"); } } // doGet and doPost methods, which call processRequest, and // getServletInfo method private String sayHello(java.lang.String arg0) { javaeetutorial.helloservice.endpoint.Hello port = service.getHelloPort(); return port.sayHello(arg0); } }
+package javaeetutorial.hello.webclient; import javaeetutorial.helloservice.endpoint.HelloService; import java.io.IOException; import java.io.PrintWriter; import javax.servlet.ServletException; import javax.servlet.annotation.WebServlet; import javax.servlet.http.HttpServlet; import javax.servlet.http.HttpServletRequest; import javax.servlet.http.HttpServletResponse; import javax.xml.ws.WebServiceRef; @WebServlet(name="HelloServlet", urlPatterns={"/HelloServlet"}) public class HelloServlet extends HttpServlet { @WebServiceRef(wsdlLocation = "http://localhost:8080/helloservice-war/HelloService?WSDL") private HelloService service; /** * Processes requests for both HTTP <code>GET</code> * and <code>POST</code> methods. * @param request servlet request * @param response servlet response * @throws ServletException if a servlet-specific error occurs * @throws IOException if an I/O error occurs */ protected void processRequest(HttpServletRequest request, HttpServletResponse response) throws ServletException, IOException { response.setContentType("text/html;charset=UTF-8"); try (PrintWriter out = response.getWriter()) { out.println("<html lang=\"en\">"); out.println("<head>"); out.println("<title>Servlet HelloServlet</title>"); out.println("</head>"); out.println("<body>"); out.println("<h1>Servlet HelloServlet at " + request.getContextPath () + "</h1>"); out.println("<p>" + sayHello("world") + "</p>"); out.println("</body>"); out.println("</html>"); } } // doGet and doPost methods, which call processRequest, and // getServletInfo method private String sayHello(java.lang.String arg0) { javaeetutorial.helloservice.endpoint.Hello port = service.getHelloPort(); return port.sayHello(arg0); } } Running the Web Client

-You can use either NetBeans IDE or Maven to build, package, deploy, and run the hello-webclient
+You can use either NetBeans IDE or Maven to build, package, deploy, and run the hello-webclient application.
+To build the client, you must first have deployed helloservice-war, as described in Building, Packaging, and Deploying the Service.

 The following topics are addressed here: